maximest-pierre/RingZer0-CTF-WriteUp/Web/Challenge 212.md

 <p>So by navigating to https://ringzer0team.com/robots.txt we can see there is an url
 that is Disallow <b>/16bfff59f7e8343a2643bdc2ee76b2dc/</b> so by looking at that url we can see the flag.<p>

+<p> As a funny story i had a little problem with this challenge i misspelled robots.txt as
+robot.txt. </p>